 Histology Classes, Courses and Training Information

-Although histology classes are also included in other health sciences programs, schools offer specific programs for histotechnicians, as well as more advanced histotechnologists, through targeted certificate and degree programs.
-Curricula involves practical experience working in a lab, as well as classroom time.
+Although histology classes are also included in other health sciences programs, schools offer specific programs for histotechnicians, as well as more advanced histotechnologists, through targeted certificate, as well as associate's and bachelor's degree programs.
+Curricula involve practical experience working in a lab, as well as classroom time.
+These programs are accredited by the National Accrediting Agency for Clinical Laboratory Sciences and prepare students for certification exams through the American Society for Clinical Pathology.

 List of Common Histology Courses

-Below are some of the common courses found programs for aspiring histology technicians and technologists.
+Below are some of the common courses found in programs for aspiring histology technicians and technologists.

 Histology Laboratory Survey Course